tobiasjcat/ice_end/health.md

 ## 17 AC!

 4 / 4 1st level spell slots used
-3 / 3 2nd level spell slots used
+0 / 3 2nd level spell slots used
-2 / 2 3rd level spell slots used
+0 / 2 3rd level spell slots used

 74 hp max 9 hit dice
-74 temp hp now and 0 hit dice used
+43 temp hp now and 0 hit dice used

-ray bradbury has 27 hitpoints
+Ray Bradbury has 27 hitpoints

 0 levels of exhaustion